 Michael Bello is a Cuban-American director with Broadway, off-Broadway, and regional experience.
 His work has been recognized by numerous awards bodies including the Ovation Awards, IRNE Awards, and NY Innovative Theater Awards.
-His work can be seen in the upcoming world premiere of Errol & Fidel in the 2017 New York Musical Festival which was the recipient of 5 Awards for Excellence, including the Show-Score Best of Fest and a nomination for Outstanding Direction.
+His recently directed the world premiere of Errol & Fidel in the 2017 New York Musical Festival which was the recipient of 5 Awards for Excellence, including the Show-Score Best of Fest and a nomination for Outstanding Direction.
 He is currently the Assistant Director on the pre-Broadway production of Summer: The Donna Summer Musical at the La Jolla Playhouse, directed by Tony Award winner Des McAnuff.